 Safety Items: Some baby gates, anti-tip furniture straps, some corner guards, electrical outlet covers, kitchen cabinet/drawer locks, some door and toilet locks, and stove/oven dial covers.

 Your kid will be a squishy blob of jello for months, so these can also wait.
 But you may have noticed that I didn’t cross a single thing off this category of recommended registry items.
 I got ’em all.
 I’d go ahead and have them in place by the time baby starts showing signs of mobility.
 We started with the Safety 1st brand for all our needs, and never felt a need to look elsewhere:

 Travel Items: A jogging stroller and hiking kid carrier.
 Obviously optional and depends on your lifestyle.
 Either way, pediatricians don’t recommend these for babes under 6 months, so you can space out this purchase, too.
 If/when you do start getting your run on, I highly recommend the BOB brand.
-We use the Sport Utility model because we take Jack on a lot of off-road terrain, and we couldn’t love it more!
-It’s hard to find these days, as the Revolution PRO seems to have surpassed it as their more popular off-road model.
+We used the Sport Utility model because we took Jack on a lot of off-road terrain, and we couldn’t love it more!
+It’s been phased out these days, but the BOB Alterrain is their newer model that’s got many the same features, especially the extra-sturdy shock suspension.
 The BOB was definitely one of our best purchases.